krishna4a6av/Wallpapers/README.md

 My collections of wallpapers.
 I treied to segregate them to best of my aility.

---Will try to add more themes
+--Will add more themes, check back for them later!

 Feel free to use them!

 Also drop a star it'll help inflate my ego :)